Stake

 Combining the categories, the rollbit plinko vs stake decision per player profile:

-The verdict for best plinko rtp specifically: Rollbit.
-The verdict for "best brand to play Plinko at when you also play other games": Stake.
+The verdict for top-rated plinko rtp specifically: Rollbit.
+The verdict for "strongest brand to play Plinko at when you also play other games": Stake.
 Both verdicts are defensible.

 The RLB rakeback math, applied to Rollbit Plinko at typical configurations: